 What’s been adding to my misery with this whole thing is the thought that it’s been almost three years since I started my transition.
 Thinking of that timeline and seeing other women who started after me finish their transitions with hair around my length has compounded my negative feelings.

 So I recently decided to change the narrative.
 Since I basically had to start the process all over again in early September 2017 (as the above pictures show), I’m counting that as my new start date.
 Thus, I’m now close to the 18-month mark, which looks far more in line with the progress I’m seeing on my head.
-My hair is mostly grown out now, but I still have a couple of inches to go on the top layer.
-It’s hard to tell exactly how much color is left because I don’t have as much gray as I initially thought, there isn’t a stark line of demarcation, and my hair looks different depending on the lighting.
+My hair is mostly grown out now, but I still have at least a few inches to go on the top layer and a little bit underneath as well.
+It’s hard to tell exactly how much color is left, though, because I don’t have as much gray as I initially thought, there isn’t a stark line of demarcation anymore, and my hair looks different depending on the lighting.

 What My Hair Looks Like Now

-This time, I’m going to see things all the way through – and I’m almost there!
+This time, I’m going to see things all the way through – and I’m getting closer!
 Here are some recent pictures of my hair from late December and yesterday (excuse the bad selfies – blame the fact that I’m not a millennial!):

 Each set of photos above was taken on the same day but in different lighting, so you can see the variations in color depending upon where the photo was taken.
-This is one of the most maddening things about having lighter hair, never knowing for sure how it really looks.
+I actually have more color remaining than it looks like in the second set of photos, but it’s hard to get a really accurate representation… One of the most maddening things about having lighter hair is never knowing for sure how it really looks.
 But I will live with that and will be thrilled when I’m finally free of color and sporting all natural hair.

 What I Learned About Myself in the Process